 2) High-quality welds: no slag, spatter, or other impurities, is ideal for welding metals that require a clean, aesthetic appearance.

-3) Greater control over the welding process: capable to adjust the heat input, weld speed, and weld puddle size to achieve the desired weld.
+3) Greater control over the welding process: capable of adjusting the heat input, weld speed, and weld puddle size to achieve the desired weld.

 4) Versatile welding technique: weld multiple materials like stainless steel, aluminum, copper, brass, and titanium.